Picovoice/picovoice/README.md

 [PicovoiceManager](/sdk/android/Picovoice/picovoice/src/main/java/ai/picovoice/picovoice/PicovoiceManager.java) provides
 a high-level API for integrating Picovoice into Android applications.
 It manages all activities related to creating an input audio stream, feeding it into Picovoice engine, and invoking user-defined callbacks upon wake word detection and inference completion.
-The class can be initialized as follow
+The class can be initialized as follows:

 ```java
 import ai.picovoice.picovoice.PicovoiceManager;